 In the end, roundabouts driven the wrong way cease to be scary once you have circled them three times.

-Finding That Perfect Camp Spot Is Harder Than You Think (But The Search Is Always Worth It).
+Finding That Perfect Camp Spot Is Harder Than You Think (But The Search Is Always Worth It)

 Whether wild camping or not, searching for the perfect spot to park the weary wheels took more time out of the day than I ever anticipated.
 Who would have thought that finding a place to pull over would be so difficult?
 (If you need a little help getting started, check out this website that lists free camping spots in France).

 As the sun set after a full day of driving it was not unusual to find ourselves still on the road in search of a campsite.
 I came to believe that searching for the real-life campsites based on the tent symbols that seemed to be generously scattered across the map were a test of faith, and should be rewarded with a gold medal for perseverance.